- Bite-sized Trips

 Brief history of tourism in Cuba

-Over the years, the political landscape and economic blockade imposed by the United States against Cuba had a considerable effect on tourism in Cuba.
+Over the years, the political landscape and economic blockade imposed by the United States against Cuba has had a considerable effect on tourism in Cuba.

 In the past decade, in particular, tourism in Cuba has boomed and it has welcomed huge numbers of visitors from around the world, eager to see the unique culture and natural beauty of this island nation.